-23. BMP name: Wet Ponds and Wetlands (Stormwater Treatment Performance Standard)
+24. BMP name: Wet Ponds and Wetlands (Stormwater Treatment Performance Standard)

 Definition: A water impoundment structure that intercepts stormwater runoff then releases it to an open water system at a specified flow rate.
-These structures retain a permanent pool and usually have retention times sufficient to allow settlement of some portion of the intercepted sediments and attached nutrients/toxins/pollutants.
+These structures retain a permanent pool and usually have retention times sufficient to allow settlement of some portion of the intercepted sediments and attached nutrients/toxins.
 Until recently, these practices were designed specifically to meet water quantity, not water quality objectives.
-For Wet Ponds, there is often little or no vegetation living within the pooled area nor are outfalls directed through vegetated areas prior to open water release.
+There is little or no vegetation living within the pooled area nor are outfalls directed through vegetated areas prior to open water release.
 Nitrogen reduction is minimal.

 Source of data: Beginning fall 2005, applicants for construction stormwater permits are asked to indicate which permanent stormwater management practices they will use and the number of acres draining to each.
 WVDEP staff enters these applications into the Environmental Resources Information System (ERIS) database within a few days of receipt, and the Stormwater Specialist queries this information for the progress year after June 30.
 The query includes Industrial Stormwater permittees.
-Throughout the year, Environmental Enforcement submits permit IDs for which Notices of Termination have been issued to the Stormwater Specialists who then verify post-construction BMPs.
 In addition, the Potomac Basin Coordinator sends a letter with a blank table to the appropriate person in county government, incorporated municipalities, and watershed groups, asking him/her to fill out the table with appropriate units of each urban/suburban BMP installed in the county in the past calendar year.
-BMPs are also identified in MS4 annual reports and through interactions with MS4 personnel.
-Homeowner BMPs are potentially collected by Cacapon Institute through their online app.
+Data from the annual reports from the MS4s is also a potential source.

 Procedure used to compile data: ERIS reports are run for the construction stormwater general permit (sites ≥3 acres) and Notice of Intent sites (1-3 acres).
 An ERIS report is also run for Industrial Stormwater permits.
 To access NPDES applications, the SWS logs into ERIS, selects "Permit Application Reports" in the Reports tab, selects a appropriate permit type and sub type (such as Construction Stormwater GP), and adds selection criteria for all counties of interest using "IN" as the operator.
 After retrieving and saving the information, the permit type/sub type is changed to other permit applications of interest, such as Construction Stormwater NOI.
-WVDEP Environmental Enforcement staff emails a list of "Notice of Termination" for completed construction projects to the Stormwater Specialist usually on a regular basis (~monthly), and at a minimum once a year.
-The Stormwater Specialist also uses the WV DEP e-permitting site to get detailed permit information for current projects, and AppXtender for closed permits.
-In addition, BMPs identified by MS4 permittees in their annual report and through direct interaction with local Stormwater personnel are spot-checked and entered into the database.
-Cacapon Institute reports any verified Homeowner BMPs in aggregate form (for privacy reasons) and BMPs they installed themselves.
-Data recorded in the database includes, at a minimum: BMP type/names (Wet Pond, bioretention, permeable pavement, etc.), Project type (new/re development, retrofit, new, converted, enhanced, restored), Units
+WVDEP Environmental Enforcement staff emails a list of "Notice of Termination" for completed construction projects to the Stormwater Specialist on a regular basis (~monthly).